wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 ## Working with sensitive data using MI Secure Vault

 [MI Secure Vault](https://mi.docs.wso2.com/en/latest/install-and-setup/setup/security/encrypting-plain-text/) is a feature that allows users to securely access sensitive data, such as passwords and tokens in MI integrations.
-When you add secrets within Choreo, they are made available to the Secure Vault for your integration to consume.
+When you add secrets within {{ product_name }}, they are made available to the Secure Vault for your integration to consume.

 To add a secret to your MI component, follow these steps:

-1. Select the MI component from the Choreo Console.
+1. Select the MI component from the {{ product_name }} Console.
 2. From the left navigation, click **Deploy**.
 3. Click on **Configure and Deploy**.
 4. In the **Configuration** step, click **+ Add** in the **Environment Configurations** section.